ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ### 13.9.1.
 Request

 To register as a new Client at a Holder's Authorisation Server, a Data Recipient MUST `POST` its Client metadata to the Holder's Registration Endpoint in the form of an (encoded) signed [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32) **[JWT]**.
 This process is specified in [OpenID Connect Registration](https://openid.net/specs/openid-connect-registration-1_0.html) **[OIDC-CR]**.
 The registering **[JWT]** is signed by the private key of the Client and MUST include a [software statement](https://tools.ietf.org/html/rfc7591#page-14).
-The software statement is an  encoded [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32) **[JWT]** signed by the CDR CA private key and thus supports non-repudiation.
+The software statement is an  encoded [JWT](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32) **[JWT]** signed by the CDR Certificate Authority private key and thus supports non-repudiation.
 The content of and mechanism for retrieving and generating a software statement is beyond the scope of this profile.

 The registering **[JWT]** MUST include, at a minimum, the following fields: